agung5114/healapp/README.md

 Please refer to each readme file in each app folder to run the applications locally.
-For the fully deployed and integrated app, you can check http://degaya.mofdac.com or open it from our android app. to access menu you need to login with test users with the details as followed: user : ronaldo / rini / ririn (choose one) pass : Degaya2021
+For the fully deployed and integrated app, you can check http://degaya.mofdac.com or open it from our android app. to access menu you need to login the details as followed:

+  user : ronaldo / rini / ririn (choose one)
+  password : Degaya2021